Cactusinhand/rust/README.md

 - `--write-report`: write a summary to `.git/filter-repo/report.txt`.
 - `--cleanup [none|standard|aggressive]`: post-import cleanup (reflog expire + gc).
 Default `none`.
+- `--windows-path-policy [sanitize|skip|error]`: control how Windows-incompatible paths are handled when rebuilding filechanges. `sanitize` (default) rewrites to safe names and records the mapping in the report; `skip` keeps the original names; `error` aborts the run when such paths are encountered.
 - `--quiet`, `--no-reset`: reduce noise / skip post-import reset
 - `--no-reencode`, `--no-quotepath`, `--no-mark-tags`: pass-through fast-export toggles
 - `--backup`: create a git bundle of the selected refs under `.git/filter-repo/` (skipped in `--dry-run`).